privacyguides/privacyguides.org/docs/vpn.en.md

 ??? check "Mobile Clients"

-    In addition to providing standard OpenVPN configuration files, IVPN offers mobile clients on the [App Store](https://apps.apple.com/us/app/ivpn-serious-privacy-protection/id1193122683) and [Google Play](https://play.google.com/store/apps/details?id=net.ivpn.client) allowing for easy connections to their servers.
-The mobile client on Android is also available on [F-Droid](https://f-droid.org/en/packages/net.ivpn.client), which ensures that it is compiled with [reproducible builds](https://www.f-droid.org/en/2019/05/05/trust-privacy-and-free-software.html).
+     In addition to providing standard OpenVPN configuration files, Proton VPN has mobile clients on the [App Store](https://apps.apple.com/us/app/protonvpn-fast-secure-vpn/id1437005085) and [Google Play](https://play.google.com/store/apps/details?id=ch.protonvpn.android&hl=en_US) allowing for easy connections to their servers.
+The mobile client on Android is also available in [F-Droid](https://f-droid.org/en/packages/ch.protonvpn.android), which ensures that it is compiled with [reproducible builds](https://www.f-droid.org/en/2019/05/05/trust-privacy-and-free-software.html).
 ??? info "Additional Functionality"

     Proton VPN have their own servers and datacenters in Switzerland, Iceland and Sweden.
 They offer adblocking and known malware domains blocking with their DNS service.
 Additionally, Proton VPN also offers "Tor" servers allowing you to easily connect to onion sites, but we still strongly recommend using [the official Tor Browser](https://www.torproject.org/) for this purpose.